SysKitTeam/docs-point/microsoft365-inventory/sites.md

 # Sites Overview

-The Sites Overview provides **a list of all SharePoint sites in your Microsoft 365 environment** which helps you gain insight into your most important properties and metadata, such as assigned sensitivity labels, privacy, sharing settings, who the primary admin is, and more.
+The Sites Overview provides **a list of all SharePoint sites in your Microsoft 365 environment**, which helps you gain insight into your most important properties and metadata, such as assigned sensitivity labels, privacy settings, sharing settings, the primary admin, and more.

 ## Generate Report